A Disease-Modifying Approach to Wet AMD, Geographic Atrophy, and Diabetic Retinopathy

 DIFFERENT

 Our agonists activate signaling pathways that counter chronic inflammation and promote regenerative repair.
-Other drugs in these indications inhibit specific aspects of their target disease.
-By targeting one symptom or disease process, such as VEGF or complement, they are limited because these diseases are multi-factorial.
-Our therapies are disease-modifying only by pharmacologically coopting the entire physiologic cascade that restores homeostasis.
+Other drugs in these target indications inhibit specific symptoms of their disease, such as the edema that is the result of leakage in the pathological vessels.
+By targeting a single symptom or disease process, such as VEGF or complement, approaches are limited because these diseases are multifactorial.
+Our therapies are disease-modifying by pharmacologically coopting the entire physiologic cascade that restores homeostasis.

-Our initial target indication, wet AMD, reflects this difference in approaches.
+Our initial target indication, wet AMD, reflects this difference in approach.
 Current anti-VEGF therapies counter the excessive amounts of VEGF, causing the aberrant blood vessels to constrict, thus reducing the edema, the cause of the initial symptoms of wet AMD.
-Unfortunately, these anti-VEGF agents do nothing to eliminate these pathological blood vessels and do nothing to reduce fibrosis, which is the cause of long-term blindness that all wet AMD patients will ultimately develop.
+Unfortunately, these anti-VEGF agents do nothing to eliminate these pathological blood vessels and do nothing to reduce the development of fibrosis, which is the cause of long-term blindness that all wet AMD patients will ultimately develop.
+Only OGX-110 activates the processes that shut down and remove the pathological vessels and fibrosis formation.

 - Only OGX-110 activates the processes that shut down and remove the pathological vessels and fibrosis formation.